2010 Yazoo City tornado: Case studies

-On July 1, 2025, two researchers from the Florida State University's Department of Geography, Tyler Fricker and James B. Elsner, published a study looking into kinetic energy released by tornadoes when inflicting significant destruction, using total kinetic energy (TKE) as a metric of destruction estimated from the fraction of the tornado path, which is obtained from a model developed for the Nuclear Regulatory Commission that combines theory with factual data.
-Half of all tornadoes have TKE exceeding 62.1 gigajoule and a quarter have TKE exceeding 383.2 gigajoule.
-One percent of the tornadoes have TKE exceeding 31.9 terajoule.
-TKE was computed for all 8,752 tornadoes within the Storm prediction center's database between 2007–2013.
-With more weaker tornadoes than stronger ones, the values were heavily skewed, with a median TKE of 62.1 gigajoules and a interquartile range between 9.1 and 383.2 gigajoules.
-The tornado with the highest energy was the Yazoo City tornado, with a TKE of 516.7 terajoules.
+On July 1, 2015, a study was published by two researchers from the Florida State University's Department of Geography, Tyler Fricker and James B. Elsner.
+The study analyzed kinetic energy released by tornadoes when inflicting significant damage.
+The study used total kinetic energy (TKE) as a metric of destruction estimated from the fraction of the tornado path.
+They used a model developed by the Nuclear Regulatory Commission that connects factual data with the theory.
+A portion of every tornado recorded has TKE exceeding 62.1 gigajoules, with a quarter exceeding 383.2 gigajoules.
+The tornado with the highest energy in the study was the Yazoo City tornado, with a TKE of 516.7 terajoules.